eliacharfe/ex3-internet_programming1/README.md

  earth date and max sol) and save those in variables.
 If the fetch is doesnt working <br>
  due to Server break down (404, 504 etc) will insert default data about the missions. <br>
  This program open an html page which has a form where the user to insert a valid date<br>
- that or Sol, a mission name and a camera name.
+ or Sol, a mission name and a camera name.
 Then when the user is submiiting the<br>
  form, do validation and inform the user what is wrong under the particular input field. <br>
  If all the inputs are correct then executes another fetch with the data to get the mars <br>
  photos and show them in 3 columns with details about each photo and with 2 buttons, 1 button<br>